Saturday, June 29, 2019

 2

-The world in which we exist (waking) is a merely a superimposition like seeing a snake superimposed on a rope on a dark night.
+The world in which we exist (waking) is merely a superimposition like seeing a snake superimposed on a rope on a dark night.

-The snake has no independent existence, apart from the rope, it exists because of the rope, and it ceases to exist as soon as a light is brought.
+The snake has no independent existence, apart from the rope, it exists because of the rope, and it ceases to exist as soon as light is brought.
 The snake then dissolves into the rope.
 In the same way, when the Soul remains in its own awareness, the mind (I) merges into it.
-The mind and Soul are one in essence.
-To attain this knowledge is the goal of the truth seeker.
-The three states then cannot taint the Soul, the innermost Self.

 Similarly, the Soul, the Self’s attachment to the three states is temporary.
 It cannot be permanent.
-Think of the Self as the Soul or the consciousness.
-When one thinks intensely and constantly in this way, the attachment to the three states will then go.
+Think of the Self as the Soul or consciousness.

-To one who knows the fact that these three states are transitory, the world is not the world and any form of sense pleasure is repugnant.
-Seeker of truth must be concerned only with the Soul, the innermost Self, become steeped in the Soul.
+The seeker of truth must be concerned only with the Soul, the Self, and become steeped in the Soul.
 The Soul alone is real and the Self is that Soul.
 The Soul is in the form of consciousness and becomes oblivious to everything else. : ~ Santthosh Kumaar

 No comments: